 Our use of language greatly determines our everyday experience of life.
 Keep a watch on your language patterns and the vocabulary that you use.

-Observe which negative or “Not so positive” words do you use regularly and replace them with lighter and positive words.
+Observe which negative or “Not so positive” words you use regularly and replace them with lighter and positive words.

 What Metaphors Do You Use To Describe Your Life?